The future of the App Store economy, in a privacy-centric world

 We’ve all learned during COVID-19, that changes could be transformed into opportunities and spark innovation.
 While we do think about the near term challenges these recent changes are introducing, I am also excited about the opportunities they will open for us as a company, and for the entire app economy.
 Some of them are already in the works in the form of strategic innovation projects, and others in leveraging our existing products to help app developers generate more value for their end-users.

 As the global attribution leader, we are obsessed with both our customers, and the App Store economy.
 We are fully committed to working on these solutions in collaboration with Apple and the rest of the community, to help app developers flourish, and build trust through better privacy.
 This is why we have been facilitating expert discussion groups, and will continue to do so in the following days and weeks, with everyone in the industry: App developers and marketers, partners, agencies, attribution companies, privacy executives and business leaders from all over the world, who share our passion for the future of privacy and the App Store economy.
-If you’re interested in joining these conversations, please sign up here.

 The AppsFlyer story was shaped by industry changes and challenges that drove creativity and innovation, ultimately making AppsFlyer what it is today.
 We’ve faced similar changes in the past, and we’ve always grown as a result.
 I want to assure our customers, and our partners that this case is no exception.